The Undertaker: Recognitions and acclaim

 The Undertaker has been named one of the greatest wrestlers of all time; and the greatest character, and most iconic figure, in WWE history.
 He was voted the greatest WWE wrestler ever in a 2013 Digital Spy poll.
 In naming him the second greatest wrestler ever, IGN described Undertaker as, "one of the most respected wrestlers, and characters, in the business; treated with actual reverence.
 Like a cherished, invaluable artifact".
 Luis Paez-Pumar of Complex wrote that the Undertaker character is "easily the best gimmick in the history of professional wrestling".
 Luke Winkie of Sports Illustrated listed Undertaker as the fifth greatest wrestler of all time.
 His consecutive matches with Shawn Michaels at WrestleManias XXV and XXVI were met with critical acclaim, with both matches winning the Pro Wrestling Illustrated and Wrestling Observer Newsletter awards for Match of the Year in 2009 and 2010 respectively.
+His Hell in a cell match with Triple H at WrestleMania XXVIII won the 2012 Slammy Award for the match of the year as well as being voted the match of the year on Pro Wrestling Illustrated.

 Wrestler Big Show named The Undertaker as the greatest professional wrestler of all time, while Mark Henry and WWE chairman Vince McMahon have called him their favorite.
 WWE Hall of Famer and former company executive, Jim Ross, said: "Without question, The Undertaker is the greatest big man in the history of wrestling...
 There is no greater WWE star ever than The Undertaker".

 Guinness World Records Gamer's Edition recognized Undertaker as having the most consecutive victories at WrestleMania in 2016.
 In November 2015, Telegraph journalist Tom Fordy called Undertaker "the world's greatest sportsman".
+The Undertaker is also one of two wrestlers (the other being The Rock) that has main evented WrestleMania in four different decades: 1990s: 13 (1997); 2000s: XXIV (2008); 2010s: XXVI (2010), 33 (2017); 2020s: 36 (2020).

 Undertaker's Deadman character in particular has been praised as one of the best in professional wrestling.
 He received the Wrestling Observer Newsletter's Best Gimmick award from 1990 to 1994.
 Tim Friorvant of ESPN named Undertaker "a character that has been a cornerstone of the WWE for more than three decades".
 Shawn Valentino of Pro Wrestling Torch said "The Undertaker may have been the greatest character in the history of professional wrestling".

 A 12-minute match between Undertaker and Stone Cold Steve Austin drew a 9.5 rating on June 28, 1999.
 It stands as the highest-rated segment in Raw history.